remcokranenburg/cordon/README.md

 4. Modern controls (keyboard + mouse, gamepad)
 5. Multiplayer: same-computer, LAN and online

+## Contributing

-Obviously, I don't want to cause trouble for the original creators: this is a project of homage to the classics, so there are a few rules:
+This is a personal hobby project, but I may accept PRs if they are in the spirit of the project.
+Obviously, I don't want to cause trouble for the original creators; this is a project of homage to the classics.
+So, there are a few rules:

-1. No copying of code or art assets: it's all self-made
+1. Copyright: no copying of code or art assets: it's all self-made
-2. 100% clarity that this is not the original game, but an unrelated remake
+2. Trademarks: 100% clarity that this is not the original game, but a remake not endorsed by the original creators
-3. The original game must be older than 20 years, so we are not harming profits
+3. Patents: the original game must be older than 20 years

-It *is* allowed to faithfully recreate the game mechanics and the 'atmosphere' of the game, because that is the essence of playing these old games.
-I also believe that the rules of a game cannot be owned by anyone.
+It *is* allowed to faithfully recreate the game mechanics and the 'atmosphere' of the game, because the rules of a game cannot be owned by anyone.

+Any contribution will be under the licence of the AGPL-3.0-or-later, unless otherwise specified.

 ## License